eyesweyedopen/frontend-nanodegree-feedreader/README.md

 ## Ways to open the Feedreader application

+  ### To view hosted application:

+  #### Go to https://eyesweyedopen.github.io/frontend-nanodegree-feedreader/ in a browser of your choice

+  ### To view application locally:

+  #### Clone/download this repository and either:

    - Navigate to dist/index.html and open that in a browser of your choice
-  - With gulp and dependencies installed, run 'gulp' in the terminal in the frontend-nanodegree-feedreader repository.
+   - With gulp and dependencies installed, run 'gulp' in the terminal in the frontend-nanodegree-feedreader repository/directory.